international-orienteering-federation/datastandard-v1/README.md

 > ⚠️ **WARNING:** this page refers to an outdated version of the data standard.
 [Find here](https://github.com/international-orienteering-federation/datastandard-v3) the latest version

-As work in progress the standard was numbered 1.0 to 1.5.
+> ⚠️**Renumbered versions:** As work in progress the standard was numbered 1.0 to 1.5.
 But to mark these as unfinished an extra 0 has been added.
 So now they are numbered 0.1.0 to 0.1.5.
 The official standard (proposal version 1.6) is numbered 1.0.
 This new numbering has not been enforced in the text below, only in the headlines.

 ## Version 1.0
 Proposal version 1.6 Sept 13, 2000 replaces previous versions 1.0, 1.1, 1.2, 1.3, 1.4, 1.5 (April-July, 2000).